What happens if my PSA levels are high?

 Are imaware™ results as accurate as a lab-based test?

 Yes.
 Not only are your results as accurate as traditional lab tests, but we’re actually the first at-home small volume blood testing company to have our data and methods peer-reviewed by the scientific and medical community — which helps validate our claims and our results reports.
-Read more about our peer review and scientific validation.
+Learn more about the exact science behind imaware™ tests.

 How do I receive my test results?